mmrosatab/users-challenge/README.md

-NextJS application to show informations about users.
+NextJS application to show informations about users proposed by Cibra company.
 This application use {JSON} Placeholder Free fake and reliable API just for load initial data.
 The data are cached on local storage.

 ## How run application?